CedoAlteram/flask_linkedin/README.md

 - [x] sudo a2ensite FlaskApp
 - [x] service apache2 reload

+## Boom!
-##Boom, Now you can run the app.py application.
+Now you can run the app.py application.
 To do so, go

 ```